omkarium/OMFE/README.md

 ## How to use the tool

 `Step 1`.
 Download the OMFE.exe file and run it.
+If the exe gives you a Java Runtime Environment required error even while you have JDK, then probably you are using openjdk.
+In such case please use omfe.jar file and run it.

 `Step 2`.
 Prepare a /decrypt folder manually in any path of your system.
 You need to places your files or folders into this path-to/decrypt/.